Burgos, Ilocos Norte

-It was formerly known as Nagpartian and was renamed after the martyred priest José Burgos who was born in the Ilocos Region.
 It is home of the century-old Cape Bojeador Lighthouse.

+Etymology

+The town was formerly known as Nagpartian and was renamed after the martyred priest José Burgos who was born in the Ilocos Region.

 History

 The town was first known as Nagparitan, the early inhabitants were called Mumburi and known as a wild and fierce people who prevented the Christianized natives from settling in the vicinity.
-When the Spaniards came to the area, the people staged a revolt, captured the priest and mutilated his body.
-Because of this incident, the Spaniards change the name of Nagparitan, meaning prohibit, to Nagpartian which means the place of slaughter.
+When the Spaniards came to the area, the people staged a revolt, killed the priest, and mutilated his body.
+Because of this incident, the Spaniards changed the name of Nagparitan, meaning prohibit, to Nagpartian which means the place of slaughter.

-On October 15, 1903, Nagpartian was then fused with the municipality of Bangui because of the unstable condition due to low collection of government taxes.
+On October 15, 1903, Nagpartian was then fused with the municipality of Bangui due to low collection of government taxes.
 In 1912, Executive Order No. 87 was issued to separate Nagpartian from Bangui; the change took effect on January 1, 1913.
 On February 28, 1914, by virtue of Act No. 2390, Nagpartian was renamed Burgos in honor of one of the three martyred priests, Fr.
 José Burgos.
-Seńor Juan Ignacio was the first Presidente Municipal of the town.
+Juan Ignacio was the first Presidente Municipal of the town.

+Overview

-Majority of people in the municipality are engaged in the production of commercial crops like rice, garlic, tomato, mongo and corn.
-However, aside from producing agricultural products, most of them also venture into fishing, livestock and swine-raisin, rice milling, and cottage industries like furniture and hollow-blocks making, smelting, salt-making, and mat weaving.
+Majority of the inhabitants of the municipality are engaged in the harvesting of crops such as rice, garlic, tomato, mung beans, and corn.
+Most of them also venture into fishing, livestock raising, rice milling, and cottage industries such as furniture and hollow-blocks making, smelting, salt-making, and mat weaving.

-The town is endowed with scenic and tourist-attracting shores or coastline – from plain white beaches in Barangays.
-Paayas and Bobon to rugged and sharp cliffs naturally formed through the centuries like Gagamtan Cliff in Barangay Bayog, and Kapur-purawan Cliff in Barangay Saoit.
-The Digging Falls is another pride of the town, with a beautiful cascade at the boundary of Barangays Ablan and Buduan, certainly a perfect place for local and foreign tourist to spend their summer escapade.
+The town is endowed with natural tourist attractions – from plain white beaches in Barangays Paayas and Bobon, to rugged and sharp cliffs naturally formed through the centuries like Gagamtan Cliff in Barangay Bayog and Kapur-purawan Cliff in Barangay Saoit.
+The Digging Falls at the boundary of Barangays Ablan and Buduan is another pride of the town.

-Another worth-mentioning tourist attraction is the historic Cape Bojeador Lighthouse, built during the latter part of the 19th century.
-Located on a top of a hill overlooking the vast expanse of the China Sea, it serves as a beacon light to passing ships and to local fishermen.
+Another tourist attraction worth mentioning is the historic Cape Bojeador Lighthouse, built during the latter part of the 19th cent South China Sea, it serves as a beacon to passing ships and to local fishermen.
 Because of its high elevation, it offers travelers with a panoramic view of the rugged coastline of Burgos.